pymupdf/PyMuPDF/docs/the-basics.rst

 .. _The_Basics_Images:

-Adding an image to a :title:`PDF`
+Adding an image to a |PDF|
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To add an image to a :title:`PDF` file, for example a logo, do the following:
+To add an image to a |PDF| file, for example a logo, do the following:

 .. code-block:: python